-Investments - Investments, which include short-term and those restricted for capital acquisition, consisted of investments in an external local government investment pool, governmental agencies and municipal bonds.
-The external local government investment pool is recognized at amortized cost as permitted by GASB Statement No. 79, Certain External Investment Pools and Pool Participants.
+Investments - Investments, which include short-term and those restricted for capital acquisition and the Local Provider Participation Fund, consisted of investments in external local government investment pools, governmental agencies, municipal bonds and commercial paper.
+The external local government investment pools are recognized at amortized cost as permitted by GASB Statement No. 79, Certain External Investment Pools and Pool Participants.
 Any changes in fair value as well as the difference between historical cost and the proceeds received from the sale of the investments are reported in the statements of revenues, expenses, and changes in net position as investment income.